- 4.3–5.1 in

 Forages mostly in lower to mid-levels of forest, taking insects mostly from the underside of leaves.

-Black-throated Blue Warbler populations are stable and increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Black-throated Blue Warbler populations are stable and increased between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 2.1 million, with 65% breeding in Canada, 35% spending some part of the year in the U.S., and 2% in Mexico.
-They are not on the 2014 State of the Birds Watch List.
+The species rates a 9 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.
 Black-throated Blue Warbler numbers probably decreased markedly with destruction of eastern forests in 17th and 18th centuries, but with the beginning of abandonment of farms in New England in the late 19th and 20th centuries, populations rebounded.

 - Holmes, R. T. 1994.
 Black-throated Blue Warbler (Dendroica caerulescens).
 In The Birds of North America, No. 87 (A. Poole, and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.